lenaburl/canvasCircles/README.md

 # canvasCircles
  My first experience with canvas.

- Background with random colour circles witch react to the cursor.
+ Background with random colour and radius circles witch react to the cursor.

  Code is in gh-pages branch.